 Optional: get a copy of the site to work on

 For some changes it may be necessary to get a copy of the site for implementation and testing.
 This is not always needed.
 Even if it is needed, try to do as much work without.
-Start with mock-ups first and get initial feedback from the community, before requesting development site.
+Start with mock-ups and get initial feedback from the community, before requesting a development site.